-The final stage starts during the Month of the Hammer, and is associated with Cedric as the Sun of Death.
+The final stage starts during the Month of the Hammer and is associated with Cedric as the Sun of Death.
 During this time the Sun reaches bright orange and red hues as it descends further beyond the horizon, creating a palette of colors in the sky.

 The Moon is embodied by the Goddess Crystal and her influence on the waxing and waning of its three stages.

-Stage One starts during the Month of the Wild Hunt, and is influenced by Crystal as the Moon of Rebirth.
-During this time the life under the canopy of Visola springs forth, while the crescent of the waxing Moon fills the sky.
+Stage One starts during the Month of the Wild Hunt and is influenced by Crystal as the Moon of Rebirth.
+During this time the life under the canopy of Visola springs forth, while the crescent of the waxing moon fills the sky.

 Stage Two starts during the Month of Shadows and is influenced by Orenda as the waning Moon of Life.
-It is a time when the Moon is exposed in its full splendor, creating light that eminate’s in the darkness of Visola.
+It is a time when the Moon is exposed in its full splendor, creating light that emanates in the darkness of Visola.

 Stage Three starts during the Month of the Hammer and is influenced by Isorian as the Moon of Death.
 The waning portion of the Moon is often dark in colors of gray or orange, sometimes even called the “Blood Moon”.

 The Sun and Moon work in parallel with each other in balance with the Mists.
-As all things have an equal opposite to their existance.
+As all things have an equal opposite to their existence.
 They are often referred to as “Stages” or “Cycles” (“The Sun is in its Cycle of Death”).